Advanced Manufacturing« Back

 - Rigging, Equipment Leveling & Alignment

 This course is designed to provide the skills in blueprint reading, geometric dimensioning & tolerancing, and metrology.
 The course provides an understanding of blueprints, geometric dimensioning controls used on mechanical engineering drawings and precision measurement tools.
 Course topics include blueprint reading, dimensioning fundamentals, datums, material condition symbols and reading precision measurement tools.
+Upon completion of this course, the trainees will be able to interpret machine shop symbols and working drawings used in the trades.

 This course covers the basics of DC (direct current) and AC (alternating current) theory and fundamentals.
 Course topics include concepts of electrical schematics, components, voltage, current and resistance.
 Ohms Law is used extensively to verify the results obtained from the outcomes of the lab experiments.
 Power supplies and test equipment like the digital volt Ohm meter will be operated to make observations of circuit parameters and operation.